NHSDigital/healthstore-dtx-supplier-integration-framework/docs/registration-api/fhir.md

 | `groupIdentifier` | `Identifier` | `https://fhir.healthstore.nhs.uk/Id/cohort` |
 | `focus` | `Reference` | `https://fhir.healthstore.nhs.uk/Id/registration`, if referenced by identifier rather than by URL |

-Each `system` value below is fixed and is the only value permitted.
+Each `system` value is fixed and is the only value permitted.

 These URIs are provisional and assume HealthStore takes its own `fhir.healthstore.nhs.uk` subdomain, and that what the supplier sees is